EdmundGoodman/Warwick_modelling/writeup/writeup.md

 [TOC]

+## Summary of project

+TODO: Move into main section for wiki?

+ The overuse of antibiotics has led to an artificial increase of selection pressure on bacteria.
+This has led to the rapid development of antibiotic resistant bacteria.
+Over the recent years, the number of antibiotic resistant strains has increased.

+Wanting to aide in the arms race against such bacteria, we decided to pick a specific group of antibiotic resistant bacteria, and develop a technique to help reduce their threat.

+Carbapenem resistant Enterobacteriaceae (CRE) also known as Carbapenem-producing Enterobacteriaceae (CPE) is a family of Gram-negative bacteria that are resistant to a class of antibiotics known as carbapenems which are only used to treat severe or high-risk infections.
+The current detection methods for it are: swabbing, which has a long turnover (sometimes up to four days); and Carba NP tests, which are faster but have a high false positive rates.

+A novel detection method based on riboswitch-guided CRISPR activation, which leads to the transcription of a fluorescent reporter.
+The system has been proven to work in vivo and was furthered by converting to an in vitro cell-free system.

+TODO: Add section discussing implementation.

 ## Custom modelling

 To show that our proposed product would positively benefit the environment where it is proposed to be used, we wrote a custom stochastic computational model of the environment, with and without the product in use, and showed that when it is in use, the model scenario result improved.